sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-surveys.md

 - Add extra topic questions

 Edit the **Conversation Start** system topic only.
 All other system topics are disabled and must not be used.
+[NOTE] The context variables listed in the following document are passed into Copilot Studio https://learn.microsoft.com/en-us/dynamics365/customer-service/administer/context-variables-for-bot#context-variables-for-copilot-studio-bots

 ### Set up custom hosting